gajajan/graph_databases/README.md

 docker run -p 2480:2480 orientdb-database:1.0
 ```

 OrientDB Studio is available at the IP address _localhost:2480_.
 The databases __TravelEnthusiastNetwork__ and __RailNetwork__ are loaded automatically.
-For testing the import in OrientDB, use
+For testing the import in OrientDB, use in the interactive shell
 ```bash
 sh import-test.sh
 ```

 The Gremlin Console is located in the `/orientdb/bin/` folder.
 You can use initialization files to connect to databases, which are located in the `/init-files-gremlin/` folder.
-The command for this is in the form
+The command for this in the interactive shell is in the form
 ```bash
 /orientdb/bin/gremlin.sh -i /init-files-gremlin/<SELECTED_DATABASE>.
 ```